lindahartman/lindahartman/README.md

 - 👀 I’m interested in statistics and sustainability
 - 🌱 I’m currently learning Git, Github and Python
 - 💞️ I’m looking to collaborate on Stats for Sustainability
-- 📫 How to reach me linda.werner_hartman@matstat.lu.se
+- 📫 How to reach me linda.hartman@matstat.lu.se

 <!---
 lindahartman/lindahartman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.